transferzero/api-documentation/_docs/account-validation.md

 {% include language-tabbar.html prefix="account-validation-failed-response" raw=data-raw %}

-# Account name validation in transactions
+# Account name validation in transactions flow

 Another way to limit mispayments due to mistyped account numbers is enabling account name validation on transactions.
-This feature will block payouts if the account holder's name and the recipient name provided don't match.
+This feature will block payouts if the account holder's name and the recipient name provided in the payout details don't match.

 <div class="alert alert-info" markdown="1">
  **Note:** This feature is currently available for `NGN::Bank`, `GHS::Bank` and `GHS::Mobile` payouts only.